TerikaJ/post-install-config/README.md

 <h3>&#9315; Admin Panel - Configuring SLA</h3>

 _"SLA Plans or Service Level Agreements, are unlimited in osTicket.
-The purpose of the SLA Plan is to provide a length of time in which the help desk Administrator expects tickets to be closed."_
+The purpose of the SLA is to provide a length of time in which the help desk Administrator should be expected to resolve and close the tickets."_
 - Return to the "Admin Panel".
-  - Navigate to "Manage" tab > "SLA".
+  - Navigate to the "Manage" tab > "SLA".
 - Click "Add New SLA Plan".
 <p align=center>
 <img width="750" alt="Screen Shot 2024-04-05 at 4 43 02 PM" src="https://github.com/TerikaJ/post-install-config/assets/136477450/7e909d9b-0cb9-4fff-9e6b-ff0bf921018b">